bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 20°
-- Mostly Clear
+- Partly Cloudy
-- 78% humidity
+- 72% humidity
 - 9 mph wind
-- 23% cloud cover
+- 55% cloud cover
 - 42 AQI 🟩
 - About 7.5 inches of snow on the ground